xternet/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 Without additional information, Manticore will explore the contract with new symbolic transactions until it does not explore new paths on the contract.
 Manticore does not run new transactions after a failing one (e.g: after a revert).

 Manticore will output the information in a `mcore_*` directory.
-Among other, you will find in this directory:
+Among others, you will find in this directory:

  - `global.summary`: coverage and compiler warnings
  - `test_XXXXX.summary`: coverage, last instruction, account balances per test case
- - `test_XXXXX.tx`: detailed list of transactions per test case
+ - `test_XXXXX.tx`: a detailed list of transactions per test case

 Here Manticore founds 7 test cases, which correspond to (the filename order may change):